Architecture of the Song dynasty: Buddhist pagodas

-Following the reign of the Han dynasty, (202 BC–220 AD), the idea of the Buddhist stupa entered Chinese culture as a means to house and protect scriptural sutras.
-During the Southern and Northern Dynasties period, the distinctive Chinese pagoda was developed, its predecessors being the tall watch towers and towering residential apartments of the Han dynasty (as inferred from models in Han-era tombs).
-During the Sui (581–618) and Tang (618–907) periods, Chinese pagodas were developed from purely wooden structures to use articulated stone and brick, which could more easily survive fires caused by lightning or arson and were less susceptible to decay.
-The earliest brick pagoda that remains extant is the Songyue Pagoda, built in 523, and a typical example of a Tang-era stone pagoda is the Giant Wild Goose Pagoda, constructed in 652.
-Although Buddhist influences on China waned after the late Tang period, numerous Buddhist pagoda towers were built during the Song dynasty.
-Tall Chinese pagodas were often built in the countryside rather than within a city's walls, largely to avoid competition with the cosmic-imperial authority embodied in the cities' drum- and gate-towers.
-The Giant Wild Goose Pagoda, built in a city ward of what was southeastern Chang'an, is among the exceptions.
+After the Han dynasty (202 BC – 220 AD), the idea of the Buddhist stupa entered Chinese culture from India as a means to house scriptural sutras.
+During the Southern and Northern Dynasties period, the distinctive Chinese pagoda was developed, its predecessors being the tall watchtowers and towering residential apartments of the Han dynasty (as inferred from models in Han-era tombs).
+During the Sui (581–618) and Tang (618–907) periods, pagodas were developed from purely wooden structures to use articulated stone and brick, which could more easily survive fires caused by lightning or arson and were less susceptible to decay.
+The earliest brick pagoda that remains extant is the Songyue Pagoda, built in 523 by the Northern Wei, and a typical example of a Tang-era stone pagoda is the Giant Wild Goose Pagoda, constructed in 652.
+Pagodas during the Song and Liao dynasties had improved masonry designs, survive in greater numbers than those of previous dynasties, and Song structures are distributed mainly south of the Yellow River.

-The Iron Pagoda of Youguo Temple in Kaifeng earned its name from the iron-grey color of the glazed bricks forming the tower.
-Originally built of wood by the architect Yu Hao, it was struck by lightning and burned down in 1044, during the Northern Song period.
-In 1049 the pagoda was rebuilt as it appears today, under the order of Emperor Renzong of Song.
-This 13-story pagoda, structured on an octagonal base, is 56.88 m tall.
-Its glazed tile bricks feature carved artwork of dancing figures, solemn ministers, and Buddhist themes (see gallery below).
+Roughly sixty Buddhist pagoda towers built in China during the Song, Liao, and Jin dynasties still survive.
+Tall Chinese pagodas were often built in the countryside rather than within a city's walls, largely to avoid competition with the cosmic-imperial authority embodied in the cities' drum-towers and gate-towers.
+However, the Song capital city Kaifeng was filled with pagoda towers, the tallest of which stood 360 ft (100 m) in height and was built by Yu Hao to house relics from Mauryan emperor Ashoka of India.
+Pagoda towers built during this period usually contain six or eight sides, are often made of brick or wood, and the brick pagodas are usually built in an imitative style of timber architecture (replicating bracket structures).

-The period also featured true cast-iron pagodas, such as the Iron Pagoda of Yuquan Temple (Jade Springs Temple), Dangyang, Hubei Province.
+The Song period featured true cast-iron pagodas, such as the Iron Pagoda of Yuquan Temple (Jade Springs Temple), Dangyang, Hubei Province.
 Built in 1061, it incorporates 53848 kg of cast iron and stands 21.28 m tall.
-Imitating contemporary wooden, stone, and brick pagodas, the pagoda features sloping eaves and an octagonal base.
-Another iron pagoda was constructed in 1105, Jining, Shandong, and was cast layer by layer in octagonal sections, standing 78 feet high.
-Several such cast iron pagodas exist in China today.

 The Liuhe Pagoda, or Six Harmonies Pagoda, is another example of Song-era pagoda architecture.
 It is located in the Southern Song capital of Hangzhou, in Zhejiang Province, at the foot of Yuelun Hill facing the Qiantang River.
 Although the original was destroyed in 1121, the current tower was erected in 1156 and fully restored by 1165.
 It stands 59.89 m tall, and was constructed from a red brick frame with 13 stages of wooden eaves.
-Because of its size, the pagoda served as a permanent lighthouse to aid sailors at night (as described in Hangzhou Fu Zhi).
+Because of its size, the pagoda served as a permanent lighthouse to aid sailors at night.
+The Liaodi Pagoda of Dingzhou, Hebei, built in 1055 and standing at a height of 84 m, was used as a religious structure but also as a watchtower for military observation of forces belonging to the Khitan Liao dynasty.